Twin XL vs. Full Size Mattress

 The twin XL (38 x 80 inches) is closer to a twin mattress (38 x 75 inches) than a full mattress (54 x 75 inches).
 Twin XL mattresses are only 5 inches longer than a standard twin mattress.
 Full-size mattresses, however, are 16 inches wider than both twin XL and twin mattresses.

-Twin vs. Twin XL Mattress: Which Is Better?
+5. Twin vs. Twin XL Mattress: Which Is Better?

 The difference between a twin and a twin XL mattress is 5 inches in length.
 A standard twin mattress is 75 inches long, while a twin XL mattress is 80 inches long.
-So, if you are taller and need extra legroom, the twin XL would be the better option.
+So, if you are taller and need extra legroom, the twin XL would be a better option.
 On the other hand, if bedroom space is a concern, the standard twin mattress could be a more suitable choice.

-Do Twin Sheets Fit Twin XL Mattresses?
+6. Do Twin Sheets Fit Twin XL Mattresses?

 Twin sheets do not usually fit twin XL mattresses, as there's a length difference of 5 inches between them.
 Twin XL mattresses are better fitted with twin XL sheets.